grafov/hulk/README.md

 Useful environment vars:

+* GOMAXPROCS
-* GOMAXPROCS - set it to number of your CPUs or higher
+  Set it to number of your CPUs or higher.
-* HULKMAXPROC - limit the connection pool
+* HULKMAXPROC

-license
+  Limit the connection pool (1024 by default).
+Use higher values (for example 100000-200000 on 8G workstation is good).

+License
 =======

 This go program licensed under GPLv3.
 See LICENSE.